orioli/bioX100/README.md

 | Technical oral examination (max 30 minutes per student): 15-minute formal presentation + questions from academic supervisor/examiner.
 ILOs 1,2,3,4,5,6 are assessed. | 30 minutes <br> Due in Weeks 10–11 | 10% |
 | Lay-person oral examination (max 15 minutes), supported by poster/MVP/prototype.
 ILOs 1,2,3,4,5,6 are assessed. | 15 minutes <br> Due in Weeks 11–12 | 10% |
 | Professional research report (5,000 words per student, excluding appendices; may include diagrams, a demo as MVP or physical or software proptytpe, tables, computations, and code/output).
 ILOs 1,2,3,4,5,6 are assessed. | 100 hours (of work required) <br> Due in Week 12 | 40% |

-## About your instructor (TBD)

-Jose Berengueres — Jose received a PhD in bio-inspired robotics from the Tokyo Institute of Technology.
-Currently he teaches Data-Driven Innovation (DS551) and Project Management (DS552) at SEDS.
-He has taught executive education globally (Business Model Innovation, Design Thinking, Big Data).
-He also consults on innovation for companies such as Apple, Lulu Group, Etihad Airways and Porsche Middle East.
-He has developed various startups such as a digital note-taking app for social sciences (QualNotes AB, 2024).
-Jose has also coached entrepreneurs at the university incubator on growth hacking and business modelling and occasionally angel invests in edtech.
-He has also coached several student startups such as (Masdar's Audiomatic {5}) which won the Entrepreneurship World Cup 2024 UAE Final.
-He has authored various books including Building Business Models (2018), The Brown Book of Design Thinking (2011), Sketch Thinking (2015) and the bestseller textbook Introduction to Data Visualization & Storytelling (2019) with more than 15,000 copies sold worldwide {1,2}.
-He serves as Associate Editor of IEEE Transactions on Technology and Society and also on MDPI’s Special Issue on AI & the Future of Work.
-Dr. Jose also has experience with intellectual property with several AI and mechanical patents and is the inventor of the Fleximouse {3} among other inventions.
-He has also a proven track record creating popular interdisciplinary courses, such as IBLC124 - a pioneering Desing Thinking course at undegrad level {4}, A pioneering data vizdualization coure {2}.

 ## References